 WIDE: Talent labeling supply

 Other Talent checking cryodevice/nodding to confirm patient information

+TEXT: Warm all solutions to 25 °C before use

-When all of the supplies have been labeled, carefully invert each vial of oocytes several times to mix [1] and use a 170-micron-diameter stripper pipette and a dissecting microscope to transfer the denuded oocytes into one, 30-microliter drop of HEPES (heepes)-buffer medium supplemented with human serum albumin [2-TXT].
+When all of the supplies have been labeled, carefully invert each vial of oocytes several times to mix [1] and place 30-microliter drop of HEPES (heepes)-buffer medium supplemented with human serum albumin and 30-microliter adjacent drop of Equilibration solution on a Petri dish[2-TXT].

 Talent inverting vial, with scope, plate, and medium and ES containers visible in frame

+ADD shot: talent placing the drops on the plate

-LAB MEDIA: To be provided by Authors: Oocyte being placed into drop TEXT: Warm all solutions to 25 °C before use
+LAB MEDIA: To be provided by Authors: Oocyte being placed into drop

-Use the stripper pipette to create a bridge of medium to a 30-microliter drop of equilibration solution to obtain a gradual increase in concentration of the cryoprotectants [1].
+Use the stripper pipette to place the oocytes in the first drop and create a bridge of medium to a 30-microliter drop of equilibration solution to obtain a gradual increase in concentration of the cryoprotectants [1].

+Talent transferring the oocytes and brige being created

-LAB MEDIA: To be provided by Authors: Bridge being created /oocyte being transferred Videographer: Important step
+LAB MEDIA: To be provided by Authors: oocyte being transferred /Bridge being created / Videographer: Important step

 After 3 minutes, add a second, 30-microliter drop of equilibration solution to the plate [1] and use the pipette to create a medium bridge between the drops of solution [2].

-LAB MEDIA: To be provided by Authors: Drop being added to plate
+Talent adding the drop and creating the bridge

 LAB MEDIA: To be provided by Authors: Oocyte being transferred/bridge being created